elan-ev/moodle-local_och5pcore/README.md

 =====================
 This local plugin helps to integrate Opencast Video into the Moodle H5P core.
 The main purpose of this plugin is to make it possible for the teachers to select Opencast Video from within the H5P Editor when using H5P Interactive Videos feature.
 In order to achieve this goal, it is necessary to customize Moodle H5P core, which is only possible through extending a theme in Moodle <a href="https://h5p.org/moodle-customization">Moodle Customization</a>.
-From Moodle 3.10 onwards the H5P Core has the ability to alter H5P via overriding the renderes and hooks <a href="https://tracker.moodle.org/browse/MDL-69087">MDL-69087</a> to add customized scripts and styles into H5P.
+From Moodle 3.10 onwards, the H5P Core has the ability to alter H5P via overriding the renderers and hooks <a href="https://tracker.moodle.org/browse/MDL-69087">MDL-69087</a> to add customized scripts and styles into H5P.
 This plugin is designed to overwrite the renderer.php and config.php files of the selected themes and append the necessary codes into these files.
-This design helps to adapt every installed themes instead of only extending a specific theme.
+This design helps to apply the required extension to every installed theme dynamically, instead of creating an extended theme!
 Using this integration now enables teachers to select opencast videos in a course, using a dropdown inside the H5P Interactive Videos' editor in course content bank.
 After selecting the opencast video, another dropdown will be shown to select different types of video flavor (Presenter/Presentation).
-By selecting the video flavor all available qualities of the video then will be inserted into H5P Editor videos list and the rest will be processed by H5P.
+By selecting the video flavor, all available qualities of the video then will be inserted into H5P Editor videos list and the rest will be processed by H5P.

 System requirements
 ------------------